bauxiteDYS/sourcemod-nt-fadefix/README.md

 * [Neotokyo include](https://github.com/softashell/sourcemod-nt-include) v1.0 or newer.

 ## Server requirements
+#### If using nt_competitive plugin
-* Recommended nt_competitive version: 0.5.0 or newer
+* Recommended nt_competitive plugin version: 0.5.0 or newer
-  * Old versions of the nt_competitive use their own built-in (inferior) fade system, which may interfere with this plugin
+  * Older versions of the nt_competitive plugin use their own built-in (inferior) fade system, which may interfere with this plugin

 ## Usage
 Set the cvar value `mp_forcecamera 1` to enable this plugin.
 The [nt_competitive plugin](https://github.com/Rainyan/sourcemod-nt-competitive) sets this cvar value automatically when going live.